 And why wont they stop?

-You see, I don’t think we can solve such a big problem unless we understand why it occurs in the first place.
+You see, I don’t think we can solve such a big global problem unless we understand why it occurs in the first place.
 So let’s think about these questions.

 Better yet, let’s try to access this situation from an outsider’s point of view.
 Let’s pretend, for a moment, that an alien from a distant planet came over to Earth and observed the current situation.